New York State Field Band Conference: Philosophy

 It shall be the philosophy of the New York State Field Band Conference to encourage and provide the most positive experience possible for all participants.
 The Conference will address this need through procedures it implements regarding competition.

 History

 Eleven bands participated in the first championship in 1974 which was held at MacArthur Stadium in Syracuse, New York.
 The conference has grown to over 50 bands in recent years and has seen participation from outside the state of New York with bands from Connecticut, New Jersey, and Pennsylvania.

 The championship competition moved from various Syracuse area schools, as well as Cornell University in Ithaca, to the JMA Wireless Dome in 1980 and has been held in that venue ever since.

 Classifications

 The NYSFBC has gone through two major methods of classification for the bands that participate in sponsored competitions.
 The current system of classes was created in 1999, with the exception of the National Class, which was created in 1989.

-This system consists of 2 major classifications (Large School and Small School) with smaller classes within each of the two major classes.
+This system consists of 2 major classifications with smaller classes within each of the two major classes.